julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 - **Protection** and energetic grounding
 - **Ancestral communication**, especially with women of your bloodline

-It’s also scientifically sound—**menstrual blood is rich in nitrogen, phosphorus, and cells with regenerative potential**.
+It’s also scientifically sound: **menstrual blood is rich in nitrogen, phosphorus, and cells with regenerative potential**.

 Some witches feed their roses or mugwort with it.
 What once was taboo now becomes **communion.**